This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Jade plants come in a rainbow of colors: dark green, red, yellow, pink, grey-green, purple, and even variegated.
 What color a jade plant (or Crassula) depends on its variety, and there are over 1,400 varieties of jade!

 When someone says “jade plant,” the image most of us will conjure is that of Crassula ovata: plump leaves, tree-like stem, emerald green in color.
-This variety is considered the classic jade plant and is by far the most common, but there are dozens of other jade varieties.
+This variety is considered the classic jade plant and is by far the most common, but dozens of other varieties exist.

 Some of these varieties are more likely to turn red than others.

-For example, the grey-green Crassula falcata will not turn red in the leaf (although it does deliver gorgeous orange blossoms when thriving), no matter what conditions it is under.
+For example, the grey-green Crassula falcata will not turn red in the leaf (although it does deliver gorgeous orange blossoms when thriving), regardless of its conditions.
 If it is experiencing less-than-ideal growing conditions, it will respond with drooping and wrinkling but no color change.

 The “Red Flames” jade variety (Crassula capitella) is on the other side of the jade spectrum.
 Its leaves are beautifully sensitive to sunlight and respond to increased light with bright pinkish-orange edges.
 Some people call this variety “Campfire Jade.”